Krausirpi

-Krausirpi (also spelt Krausirpe) is a village in Honduras.
-The village is located in the municipality of Wampusirpi.
+Krausirpi (also spelt Krausirpe) is a village in the department of Gracias a Dios, Honduras.
+The village is located on the bank of the Patuca River in Tawahka Asagni Biosphere Reserve.
+While part of the municipality of Wampusirpi, the town of Wampusirpi is located 30 kilometers away and is the nearest market town to Krausirpi.
+The village could only be reached by boat until 2020, when an illicit road was cut through the Tawahka Asagni Reserve.
 Krausirpi is the centre of the Tawahka people.
-The village is located at bank of the Patuca River.
-Wampusirpi is the nearest market town, located 30 kilometers away.
-The village can only be reached by boat.

 Name

-Krausirpi is a hybrid name.
-'Krau' means 'island' in Tawahka language, whilst 'sirpi' means 'small' in Miskito language.
+Krausirpi is a compound name.
+'Krau' means 'island' in Tawahka language, while 'sirpi' means 'small' in the Miskito language.

 History

 Krausirpi was founded in 1938 by the Tawahka chief Claudio Cardona.
 The original name of the village was Kaununhi.
 At the time, the Tawahka people had been uprooted from their traditional centre, Yapuwas, by disease and forced displacement by the Tiburcio Carias government and some of them settled down in the new village.

 Around the time of the Honduran-Nicaraguan border conflict of 1958–1959, the government of Honduras founded a school in Krausirpi.

 Another wave of migration from Yapuwas to Krausirpi took place in the early 1960s, as a number of Ladinos (escaping from law enforcement) had reached Yapuwas.
 In 1967 Moravian missionaries sent pastors to Krausirpi and built a church there.

 In 1989, the National Agrarian Institute issued a guarantee of protected lands for the Tawahkas, extending some 7,500 hectares in the surroundings of Krausirpi.
-In 1992, a Health Sub-Centre was built in the village.
-In the same year, the first attempt to launch Krausirpi as an eco-tourism destination was launched.
+In 1992, a health sub-centre was built in the village.
+That same year, the first attempt to launch Krausirpi as an ecotourism destination was launched.